 Top 5 AI Use Cases for Driving Patient Engagement

-Patient engagement is at the heart of the patient experience.
+Patient engagement is at the heart of patient experience.
 Today, patients have multiple options available to them.
 If they are not happy with one healthcare provider, they will go to the other.
 More so, they are willing to rely on AI for utilizing healthcare services.
 Realizing this fact, healthcare organizations are embarking on taking a personalized and data-driven approach to patient engagement.
-They are shifting from fee-for-service care to patient-centered care powered with AI-enabled tools that enable healthcare providers and staff to deliver exceptional patient care.
-Here are the top 5 ways to use AI for patient engagement:
+They are shifting from fee-for-service care to patient-centered value-based care driven by AI-enabled tools that enable healthcare providers and staff to deliver exceptional patient care.
+Here are the top five ways to use AI for patient engagement: